Marloxo/Coding_challange/README.md

 ## Create a Skeleton Implementation

-So based on the presented requirements, we would be start thinking of possible solutions in order for us to implement the system.
+So based on the presented requirements, we would start thinking of possible solutions in order for us to implement the system.

-the first solution may come to my mind would be considering having VendingMachine class with different methods for user interaction with the system, the limitation with this design it will require switch case block in each system method, in addition to a lot of code redundancy.

-Which make it hard to maintain and with high change of error prone.
+the first solution that comes to my mind would be considering having VendingMachine class with different methods for user interaction with the system.
+The limitation with this design is that it will require switch case block in each system method, in addition to a lot of code redundancy.
+This condition will make it hard to maintain the system, especially with a high change of error prone.

-So instead we would need to implement a solution to encapsulated all the business logic, with respect to SOLID principles, in way introducing new functionality wouldn't require modifications of behavior of the current classes.
+So the other alternative, we would need to implement a solution to encapsulated all the business logic instead, with respect to the SOLID principles.
+In a way, introducing new functionality would not require modifications of behavior of the current classes.

-So we would start by declare a state interface which exposes the main functionalities:
+We are going to start by declaring a state interface which exposes the main functionalities:
 **idle**, **display_stock**, **select_item**, **collect_cash**, **dispense_item**, **dispense_change**, **cancel_transaction**

-All of these states will be implementing the state interface, and we will be having `Vending Machine` class which will be the context handle the management for system and instance reference.
+All of these states will be implementing the state interface, and we will be having `Vending Machine` class which will be the context that handles the management for system and instance reference.

 With the following class diagram: